A Guide To Pondicherry - Pastel Colours and Pastries

 Private buses

-If you’re travelling from further afield and are looking for a more luxurious way to travel with comfier seats and air-conditioning, then you’ll need to book yourself a ticket on a private Volvo bus.
-These private buses run routes across different states, linking the sub-Indian continent together.
-There are different types of buses with sleeper berths to seats
+If you’re travelling from further afield and are looking for a more luxurious way to travel then you’ll want to book a ticket on a private bus.
+These buses are usually a lot bigger, comfier and have better seats and air-conditioning.
+Private buses run routes across different states, linking the sub-Indian continent together.
+There are different types of buses to choose from depending on your preference, with sleepr beths available for longer / overnight journeys.

 You can book these tickets in person, at a travel agency, via the Abhibus or Redbus app (if you have an Indian sim or eSIM ) or in advance via 12Go.